 7. Geysir Geothermal Area

-The Geysir Geothermal Area is also along the Golden Circle route that is quite active with boiling mud pits, steaming hot springs, and geysirs.
-The largest geysir used to have spouts that reached 550 feet, but unfortunately has been dormant for years.
-But its neighbor, Strokkur is still active with eruptions every few minutes.
+The Geysir Geothermal Area is also along the Golden Circle route that is quite active with boiling mud pits, steaming hot springs, and geysers.
+The largest geyser used to have spouts that reached 550 feet, but unfortunately, it has been dormant for years.
+It’s neighbor, Strokkur is still active with eruptions every few minutes.